versia-pub/server/docs/api/moderation.md

 ### ModTag Types

 ModTag do not have set types and can be anything.
-Lysand Server autosuggest previously used tags when a moderator is adding a new tag to avoid duplicates.
+Versia Server Server autosuggest previously used tags when a moderator is adding a new tag to avoid duplicates.

 ### Data Format